c-PRIMED/puq/INSTALL.rst

 INSTALLATION
 ============

 PUQ works on Linux systems.
-It has also been run successfully on MacOSX using the `Enthought Python Distribution`_.
+It has also been run successfully on MacOSX and Windows using `anaconda`_.
+It has been tested with Python 2.7 and 3.5.

 To install, you should first install the dependencies listed below.
 Then change to the **puq** directory and ::